deeplearning4j/deeplearning4j/libnd4j/server/README.md

 #### InferenceRequest(FlatInferenceRequest)
 This endpoint must be used for actual inference requests.
 You send inputs in, and get outputs back.
 Simple as that.

+## Clients
+At this moment we only provide Java gRPC client wrapper suitable for inference.
+We'll add support for other languages and APIs (like REST API) over time.

+## Requirements

+GraphServer relies on gRPC (provided by flatbuffers), and is supposed to work via TCP/IP, so you'll have to provide an open port.

 ## Docker & K8S

 We provide basic Dockerfile, which allows to build Docker image with GraphServer.
 Image is based on Ubuntu 18.04, and has pretty small footprint.

+## Roadmap

+We're going to provide additional functionality over time:
+- JSON-based REST serving
+- Clients for other languages
+- Extended DL4J support: DL4J -> SameDiff models conversion, which will also allow Keras -> DL4J -> SameDiff scenario
+- RPM and DEB packages for simplified use out of Docker environment